The Future of Travel & Tourism is Fueled by Digital Experiences, According to Appnovation Research

 The Digital Customer Experience

 - Travelers expect an exceptional digital experience customized to their needs.
-Canadian travelers ranked easy navigation and up-to-date information as the most important factors (26% and 24%).
+American travelers ranked easy navigation and up-to-date information as the most important factors (18% and 19%).
 A user-friendly design (16%) was ranked the second most important factor for a memorable online experience, meaning the user is able to easily and intuitively accomplish what they want.

 - Resources for trip inspiration vary amongst regions.
 Travelers are visiting destination websites for information around accommodations (71%), places to visit (69%), things to do (62%) and dining recommendations (59%).
-When planning travel, Canadians are less likely to use social media (17%) as a resource for information than Americans (28%).
+When planning travel, Americans are more likely to use social media (28%) as a resource for information than Canadians (17%).

 “Now is the time to reimagine the digital experience for the traveler,” said Anton Morrison, VP, Experience Design at Appnovation.
 “Whether they’re planning, booking or experiencing a vacation, travelers are more cautious.
 That means there’s likely more research and more digital interactions happening before they’re ready to make a decision.
 It’s never been more important to invest in a digital experience that serves the relevant information they need alongside the inspiration they want.”